cloud-ark/kubeplus/README.rst

 Comparison
 ===========

-KubePlus belongs to the class of systems that enable `declarative application management`_ in Kubernetes.
+KubePlus belongs to the class of tools that enable `declarative application management`_ in Kubernetes.
 As compared to other tools and systems, distinguishing features of KubePlus are - no new CLI, focus on Custom Resource stacks, and seamless integration of static and runtime information in realizing such stacks.